melt-umn/ableC-lvars/README.md

 + Change "show" back to "display"?
 + Way to have get return actual value instead of activation set when frozen?
 + Check that arguments to lattice() are function pointers?
-+ Error out upon top instead of allowing to continue
-+ (Will need to fix customer example accordingly, maybe based on lub)?
++ Fix customer examples with erroring out on top (maybe use lub directly?)

 #### LVars Functionality: